Abdullahi dan Fodio: Preaching tours

 By his early teens, Abdullahi had begun accompanying his brother Usman on preaching tours across Hausaland.
 Usman's sermons primarily targeted religious practices that he believed deviated from the pure teachings of Islam.
 Usman delivered his sermons in both Hausa and Fulfulde, sometimes incorporating poetry as a means of communication.
 Abdullahi's first preaching experience took place in hometown of Degel.
 His first tour outside of Gobir was to the nearby kingdom of Kebbi, again accompanying his brother.
 These tours increased their reputation in the region, drawing visitors to Degel who were eager to hear their sermons.

-Usman's sermons often attracted both men and women, which led to rumours that his gatherings encouraged promiscous mingling.
+Usman's sermons often attracted both men and women, which led to rumours that his gatherings encouraged promiscuous mingling.
 During one of their tours in 1786, at a settlement called Daura just east of Bakura, a respected scholar from Bornu named al-Mustafa Gwani wrote a "rather sharp retort" accusing them of permitting such conduct.
 Although the criticism was mainly directed at Usman, he instructed Abdullahi, then 20 years old, to compose a reply.
 In it, Abdullahi agreed that the mixing of men and women at the Shehu's lectures was "an evil", but he argued that it was a lesser evil than leaving women uneducated.
 In his words:The evil of leaving women in ignorance, not knowing what is incumbent upon them, nay, not knowing Islam at all, is greater than the evil of their mixing with men, for the first evil relates back to religion, which is faith, Islam and good works, and the second evil relates back to genealogy.